MeTheKaptain/Lab-Manager-Resources/README.md

 	- LB broth *(300mL volumes and 1.5L volumes)*
 	- LB agar *(300mL volumes)*
 	- 20mg/mL FAF BSA *(and aliquot for -80&deg;C storage)*
-	- others are surely being forgotten but will be mentioned when necessary
+	- others are surely being forgotten but will be mentioned when necessary by other lab members
 * autoclave water and 80% glycerol in small volumes
-* make lab meeting schedule and presentation schedule
+* make lab meeting schedule and presentation schedule *(reserve larger conference rooms when needed)*
 * send lab coats to be cleaned *(9th floor bucket drop-off)*
 * replace drying mats
 	- sinks, cell culture, and chemical/equipment bench
 * have the department order printer toner *(Brother printer in Dr. Mooers’ room)*
 * refill the hand soap dispenser
-* stock EtOH bottles from the iLabs ethanol vault
+* stock EtOH jugs from the iLabs ethanol vault
 * clean the used spatulas and scoopulas
 * empty the vacuum waste on the bench top *(just yours)*
 * empty the cell culture vacuum waste when full *(464 and 457)*